Sheyi-seph/The-end-of-me/alexis/0_01-c_prog/09-malloc/README.md

 01-dupstr.c
 This func duplicate a string with malloc and returns a pointer to it, also returns NULL for NULL string or malloc failure.

+02-joinstr.c
+This func mallocates a string that is the concatenation of two strings and returns a pointer to it on success.